In 2020, the US government conducted a national census survey to count all people in the USA. Learn more about the 2020 census.

 Watch a video about how to fill out the Census form

 Census Bureau will hire about 500,000 census takers in communities across the USA.
 The Census Bureau needs multi-lingual workers.
 If you speak another language and live in a community with many non-English speakers, your language skills would be very useful.
 Citizens and non-citizens who are legally entitled to work in the United States can apply online.

-The information for this page came from the US Census Bureau.
+The information for this page came from the White House and US Census Bureau.
 It is intended for guidance and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.